Daisyqk/Automatic-Prosody-Annotation/README.md

 Visit our [demo page](https://daisyqk.github.io/Automatic-Prosody-Annotation_w/) for audio samples.

-This implementation supports model and the code for inference.
+This implementation supports out prosody estimation model and the code for inference.
 Note that the model we provide here is "Conformer-Char" model in the paper.

 ## Getting Started